kolenaIO/kolena/docs/dataset/formatting-your-datasets.md

 dataframe_to_csv(df_merged, "processed.csv")
 ```

+The file `processed.csv` can be uploaded through the [:kolena-dataset-16: Datasets](https://app.kolena.io/redirect/datasets)
+page.

 ### Formatting results for Object Detection

 For Object Detection problems, model results need to have the following columns